Young man running showing off increased stamina and testosterone levels

 1. Physical Stamina

-Testosterone is essential for muscle protein synthesis, which increases muscle mass and strength.
+Testosterone is crucial for muscle protein synthesis, which in turn enhances muscle mass and strength.
 Since stamina depends on muscle endurance, higher testosterone levels can enhance a man’s ability to withstand physical activity.
-Testosterone stimulates the production of red blood cells in the bone marrow.
-A higher count of red blood cells can enhance stamina and endurance, especially in activities that depend on aerobic metabolism.
+Testosterone stimulates the production of red blood cells.
+A higher count of red blood cells can improve stamina and endurance, especially in activities that depend on aerobic metabolism.
 Men with normal testosterone levels often report increased stamina and energy levels.

 2. Mental Stamina